 You can look at the State's official list of commercial registered agents if this is the type you want to appoint.
 If you want a noncommercial agent, you will have to find one on your own because they do not register with the state.
 One of the advantages of appointing a commercial registered agent is because the company can keep you up to date on the latest filings you need to make as a limited liability company; this, of course, is only of benefit if you are a limited liability company.

 Is It Easy to Change to a Different Registered Agent?

 If you choose to change who your registered agent is, you can.
 However, you will have to file the appropriate paperwork, and you will have to pay a fee.

 If you need help with finding and choosing a North Dakota registered agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.